nypesap/nypesap.github.io/docs/offer.md

 - Upgrades
 - Migrations

-**Project-based contract for SAP Fiori Lauchpad content management implementation**
+**Project-based contract for SAP Fiori Launchpad content management implementation**

 The project includes:

 - Audit of the current state
 - Design and preparation of SAP Fiori launchpad content management concept
-- Implementation of the concept
+- Implementation of the concept and roles creation (with the use of [Fiori Tracker Suite](https://fioritracker.org))
 - Handover and initial support

 [Contact us](contact.md) to get a detailed quote.